Get into the (festive) spirit of things with these fun activities! Keep those little hands and big minds busy with these easy Mid-Autumn crafts.

 I’ve always been very fond of crafts, drawing and making things.
 Pinterest is by far the most visited app on my phone.
-Thankfully, my enthusiasm is contagious.
-Observing my excitement about making something new through the years has rubbed off on Isha and now, she loves to join me in whatever way she can.
-Here are a few things we have made and experimented with this season.
+Thankfully, my enthusiasm is contagious and has helped introduce art to my daughter.
+She loves to join me in whatever way she can.
+Here are a few things we have made and experimented with.
 Try it with your children and you may just find that you have a “Little Miss or Master Maker” at home!

 The first thing that comes to mind when you think of the Mid-Autumn Festival is lanterns.
 Naturally, I suggested we begin there.
 I let Isha do the research (it’s such a relief when they start reading on their own, isn’t it?) and she started making one on her own similar to this one from Origami-Club.
 This is the most basic and easiest lantern design available and takes less than 10 minutes to make.
 Though it didn’t turn out quite as neatly as we expected it to, it gave Isha a great sense of accomplishment!
 Using the scissors confidently definitely helps with her fine motor skills.

 The more you make, the more ideas you get, and that’s when we thought of looking beyond paper and making a lantern with the Pyssla Beads that we recently bought from Ikea.
-These beads are great for developing hand-eye coordination and they’ll also keep your little ones busy for hours.
+These beads are great for developing hand-eye coordination and fine motor skills.
+They’ll also keep your little ones busy for hours.
 Ours look so pretty as a decoration, proudly hanging up in our house!

 Eggs are an absolute favourite and essential in our home.
 Not just for eating, but also for the wonderful cartons they come in.
-These weirdly-shaped boxes are very versatile when it comes to craftwork and it feels good to be using materials that would otherwise just end up in the trash!
+These weirdly shaped boxes are very versatile when it comes to craftwork and it feels good to be using materials that would otherwise just end up in the trash!
 We really enjoyed making this easy and fun egg-carton dragon from I Heart Crafty Things.
 The best part?
-Dragon designs are always useful when it comes to celebrating all Chinese festivals, so save this idea for Chinese New Year as well!
+Dragon designs are always useful when it comes to celebrating all Chinese festivals, so save this idea for your Chinese New Year craft activities as well!

 Making things with my daughter and experimenting with craft activities gives me insights into how she thinks and processes things.
 It also gives her an opportunity to think outside the box and come up with new ideas.